imbricate/imbricate.io/index.md

 Find out the fundamentals of the design of Imbricate framework.
 Learn how to build your own interface or origin.

 See the [Develop with Imbricate](/develop) guide.

+## Documenting with Imbricate

+Imbricate added support for [Imbricate Quill](https://marketplace.visualstudio.com/items?itemName=imbricate.imbricate-quill) a extension of VSCode to provide AI powered writing experience, while you are writing your document.